How do I get on your mailing list?

 There are 10 women’s varsity sports and 7 men’s varsity sports.

-Women’s: Basketball, Cross Country, Lacrosse, Rowing, Soccer, Softball, Tennis, Track and Volleyball
+Women’s: Basketball, Cross Country, Golf, Lacrosse, Rowing, Soccer, Softball, Tennis, Track and Volleyball

 Men’s: Baseball, Basketball, Cross Country, Golf, Soccer, Tennis and Track

 The athletics department staff also organizes a complete and popular Intramurals and recreational program.